maxschelski/pytorch-cluster-metrics/README.md

 > git clone https://github.com/maxschelski/pytorch-cluster-metrics.git
 2. Navigate into the folder of the repository (pytorch-cluster-metrics):
 > cd pytorch-cluster-metrics
-3. Install fastfig locally using pip:
+3. Install torchclustermetrics locally using pip:
 > pip install -e .

 For any questions feel free to contact me via E-Mail to max.schelski@googlemail.com.